 Leadership Development Program—These scholarships are awarded to further the development of students’ leadership philosophies through service learning opportunities and serving as official hosts/hostesses of the College.
 Eligible incoming students must have a 3.0 grade point average and maintain a 3.0 grade point average thereafter.

-Performing Arts—These scholarships are awarded to talented students for participation in The Wallace Sound as well as in art and drama.
+Fine Arts—These scholarships are awarded to talented students for participation in The Wallace Sound as well as in art and drama.
 Eligible students must have and maintain a 2.5 grade point average.

 Senior Citizens Waivers—Students aged 60 or over may enroll in credit courses, tuition free, at Wallace Community College if space is available.
 Fees and other costs, including books, are paid by the senior adult student.
 Senior citizens granted a tuition waiver under the Senior Adult Scholarship program may receive such waiver only one time per course.